 In cash.
 I really can’t comment on this further.

 My boss was a little shady and very flashy.
 He had some connections and things always seemed to be falling off a truck.
 I did not participate in any of that!
 Other than that, there were no paid days off and no benefits.

 I did this job for about four months.
 Looking back, I don’t know how I made it that long without a day off.
 I was miserable and hated it, but did what was necessary to make ends meet until I was able to go full time at my job.

+I delivered drugs as a side hustle.
 Have you ever done any ridiculous or interesting side hustles?